AakashKativarapu/Bebop-Chatbot/README.md

 To start the GUI application run "gui.py"
-This project is made with basic python packages for college expo
+This project is made with basic python packages